justinhoward/did-it-in-c/README.md

 ## Implementations

 - Hello World
+- Looping through an array
+- Resizable array struct

 ## Things I Learned

 - How to write a simple Makefile
 - How to organize header files
 - Array sizing and size\_t
+- Using libcheck
+- Adding dependencies on headers to Makefile
+- Function declaration order matters if a function is not in the header
+- The `realloc` call for resizing a variable